-Is it really better to buy a home instead of renting?
+Is it really better to buy a home instead of renting In Palo Alto?

 Are your parents right?

-I speak to a lot of incredibly intelligent women and men working in the tech industry in Silicon Valley, most of whom could buy a home pretty quickly if they wanted to.
+I speak to a lot of incredibly intelligent local women and men working in the tech industry in Silicon Valley, who are paying exorbitant monthly rent to live in Palo alto, most of whom could buy a home pretty quickly if they wanted to.
 One aspect of being young and capable, is having freedom and not wanting to let go of that freedom!
 I know this myself as I thought the same way before I bought my first home.

 The thing is, rent is purely an expense and the likelihood is that you are supporting another person's mortgage.
 Sure, the owner probably needs to dip into their own savings to cover the monthly costs on top of what you pay in rent, however when the future rolls around in 5-10 years time, they will own that home and you will not.